Stephane Bancel Sells 9,000 Shares of Moderna, Inc. (NASDAQ:MRNA) Stock

-Moderna, Inc. (NASDAQ:MRNA) CEO Stephane Bancel sold 9,000 shares of the company’s stock in a transaction on Wednesday, September 29th.
-The shares were sold at an average price of $393.44, for a total transaction of $3,540,960.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
+Moderna, Inc. (NASDAQ:MRNA) CEO Stephane Bancel sold 9,000 shares of the firm’s stock in a transaction on Wednesday, October 6th.
+The shares were sold at an average price of $318.23, for a total transaction of $2,864,070.00.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.

 Stephane Bancel also recently made the following trade(s):